Dewald-H/AI-Agent/README.md

 ### 1) Get a Gemini API key

-Open Google’s “Using Gemini API keys” guide and follow the steps to create an API key.
+Open Google’s “Using Gemini API keys” guide and follow the steps to create an [API Key](https://ai.google.dev/gemini-api/docs/api-key).

-(Shortcut) You can also go straight to the Google AI Studio API key page
+(Shortcut) You can also go straight to the [Google AI Studio](https://aistudio.google.com/app/api-keys) API key page

 ### 2) Install ai-agent from GitHub (recommended for users)